Dhakuria, North 24 Parganas

-Dhakuria is a census town in Gaighata CD Block in Bangaon subdivision in North 24 Parganas district in the state of West Bengal, India.
+Dhakuria is a census town in Gaighata CD Block in Bangaon subdivision in South 24 Parganas district in the state of West Bengal, India.

 Geography

 Location

-Dhakuria is located at 22.96°N 88.79°E. It is located in Gaighata community development block under Bangaon subdivision of North 24 Parganas district.
+Dhakuria is located at 22.96°N 88.79°E. It is located in Gaighata community development block under Bangaon subdivision of South 24 Parganas district.
 This town is part of Gaighata Police Station.

 Area overview

 The area shown in the map was a part of Jessore district from 1883.
 At the time of Partition of Bengal (1947) the Radcliffe Line placed the police station areas of Bangaon and Gaighata of Jessore district in India and the area was made a part of 24 Parganas district.
 The renowned novelist, Bibhutibhushan Bandopadhyay (of Pather Panchali fame) belonged to this area and many of his writings portray his experience in the area.
 It is a flat plain located in the lower Ganges Delta.
 In the densely populated area, 16.33% of the population lives in the urban areas and 83.67% lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.